mnot/I-D/best/draft.md

 * Vary - List
 * X-Content-Type-Options - Item

-Note that only the delta-seconds form of Retry-After is supported; a Retry-After value containing a http-date will need to be either converted into delta-seconds or serialised as a Textual Field Value {{TFV}}.
+Note that only the delta-seconds form of Retry-After is supported; a Retry-After value containing a http-date will need to be either converted into delta-seconds or serialised as a Textual Field Value ({{TFV}}).

 TODO: Accept and Content-Type media types use + in values.